dxw/playbook/src/staff-handbook/leave.md

 ## **Eligibility**

-How much sabbatical leave you are eligible to apply for is linked to your length of service, this is detailed below.
+How much sabbatical leave you are eligible to apply for is linked to your length of service.

 * Under 2 years - not eligible
 * Between 1 and 5 years - between 6 weeks and 6 months sabbatical leave